 Job Outlook and Salary Stats

-According to data published by PayScale.com in October 2016, the median salary of oncology nurses with the Oncology Certified Nurse credential who reported their earnings to the website was $72,560.
-Additionally, the U.S. Bureau of Labor Statistics predicted 16% job growth in the registered nursing field between 2014 and 2024.
+According to data published by PayScale.com in September 2019, the median salary of oncology nurses with the Oncology Certified Nurse credential who reported their earnings to the website was $73,000.
+Additionally, the U.S. Bureau of Labor Statistics predicted a much faster-than-average job growth of 12% in the registered nursing field between 2018 and 2028.

 A chemotherapy competency course is a two-day training program that prepares nurses to administer chemotherapy treatments to patients.
 A minimum of six months of nursing experience is required to register for this course.
 Registered nurses who wish to specialize in the field of oncology can also consider earning an oncology nursing certification, which requires passing competency exams, offered in six areas of specialization.